Adroiti/docs-for-code-review-tools/checkstyle-AvoidEscapedUnicodeCharacters.md

-Pattern: Avoid escaped unicode characters
+Pattern: Use of unicode escape

 Issue: -

 ## Description

 Restrict using [Unicode escapes](http://docs.oracle.com/javase/specs/jls/se7/html/jls-3.html#jls-3.3) (e.g. \u221e).
 It is possible to allow using escapes for [non-printable(control) characters](https://en.wiktionary.org/wiki/Appendix:Control_characters).
 Also, this check can be configured to allow using escapes if trail comment is present.
-By the option it is possible to allow using escapes if literal contains only them.
+It is possible to allow using escapes if literal contains only them.

 ## Examples